Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Task Items

 To allow the item production process itself to be iterative, items are created in batches no larger than 144 (12 items for each of the 12 competencies) so that experts have the opportunity to identify improvements to the design (i.e. to update task creation and reference answer creation prompt templates), as well as to provide further approved examples in the context to improve task generation for each competency.
 Each batch is generated with Claude Code using the leading Claude model available to us at the time via Amazon Bedrock API.
 Our pilot L2-Bench dataset involved both Claude Sonnet-4.1 for the first round of generations and Claude Sonnet-4.5 for the second round of generations.

-In addition to our iterative item production process, we verify each of the 12 competencies receive adequate representation, balancing “task variables” to ensure diversity across each competency; and we ensure benchmark quality in our task authenticity, criteria and reference answers through data validation (Section 4 and Section 5).
+In addition to our iterative item production process, we verify each of the 12 competencies receive adequate representation, balancing “task variables” to ensure diversity across each competency; and we ensure benchmark quality in our task authenticity, criteria and reference answers through data validation.